kh296/dawn-vllm/README.md

   sbatch --account=<project_account> --nodes=1 go_vllm.sh
   ```
   The performance summary will be written a few lines before the end of
-  the output file, something like (running on a single node):
+  the output file, and for running on a single node should be similar to:
   ```
   Throughput: 20.29 requests/s, 23368.39 total tokens/s, 2596.49 output tokens/s
   ```